Langston Hughes: Education

 The following year, Hughes enrolled in Lincoln University, a historically black university in Chester County, Pennsylvania.
+He was supported financially with his education at Lincoln by Mrs Joel Spingarn, the sister in law of Arthur Spingarn, a close friend and attorney.
 He joined the Omega Psi Phi fraternity.

 After Hughes earned a B.A. degree from Lincoln University in 1929, he returned to New York.
 Except for travels to the Soviet Union and parts of the Caribbean, he lived in Harlem as his primary home for the remainder of his life.
 During the 1930s, he became a resident of Westfield, New Jersey for a time, sponsored by his patron Charlotte Osgood Mason.

 Sexuality

-Some academics and biographers believe that Hughes was homosexual and included homosexual codes in many of his poems, as did Walt Whitman, who Hughes said influenced his poetry.
+Some academics and biographers believe that Hughes was homosexual or bisexual and included homosexual codes in many of his poems, as did Walt Whitman, who Hughes said influenced his poetry.
 Hughes's story "Blessed Assurance" deals with a father's anger over his son's effeminacy and "queerness".
-Additionally, Sandra L. West, author of the Encyclopedia of the Harlem Renaissance, contends that his homosexual love of black men is evidenced in a number of reported unpublished poems to an alleged black male lover.
-The biographer Aldrich argues that, in order to retain the respect and support of black churches and organizations and avoid exacerbating his precarious financial situation, Hughes remained closeted.
+Additionally, Sandra L. West, author of the Encyclopedia of the Harlem Renaissance, contends that his homosexual love of Black men is evidenced in a number of reported unpublished poems to an alleged Black male lover.
+The biographer Aldrich argues that, in order to retain the respect and support of Black churches and organizations and to avoid exacerbating his precarious financial situation, Hughes remained closeted.
+Hughes's poem 'Café: 3 AM' is a criticism of anti-queer sentiment, which can be interpreted either as a reflection of personal experience or allyship with queer communities.
+In his 1989 film Looking for Langston, Isaac Julien explores the notion of Hughes being homosexual.

 Hughes' primary biographer Arnold Rampersad concludes that the author was probably asexual and passive in his sexual relationships, despite noting that he exhibited a preference for African-American men in his work and life, finding them "sexually fascinating".

+Hughes is sometimes viewed as a queer figure; however, his queerness has not been confirmed and is a subject of ongoing debate.
+His sexuality remains unknown, though some say his works, behavior, and interests indicate homosexuality.